• What is Copywriting?

 By Nicki Krawczyk Leave a Comment

-You also need to make sure that you have room in your schedule to actually push off those other clients.
+You also need to have room in your schedule to push off those other clients.
 If you’re on deadline with two freelance clients and a retainer project comes in, guess who needs to get your first attention?
 (Hint: Your retainer work.)

-In addition, you need to figure out an amount based on what the client thinks the average amount of work will be, and that’s exceedingly hard to do.
+In addition, you need to figure out an amount based on what the client thinks the average amount of work will be, and that’s hard to do.
 Why?
-Because I haven’t met a client yet who has a firm grasp on how much work they need done and/or how much time it will take.
+Because I haven’t met a client yet who has a firm grasp on how much work they need done and how much time it will take.

 That means you run the risk of taking a retainer and having more work to do than what’s covered by your retainer price.

-So, they would pay him for three hours whether or not they had work for him to do, but when there was work in addition to those three hours, he as would work up to three more hours that week at his hourly rate.
+So, they would pay him for three hours whether or not they had work for him to do, but when there was work in addition to those three hours, he would work up to three more hours that week at his hourly rate.

-Last Updated on November 16, 2022
+Last Updated on July 5, 2023

 Interested in Copywriting?
 Get our Free Video Training!